dragonflyoss/d7y.io/docs/operations/best-practices/deployment-best-practices.md

 ### Nydus

-When Dragonfly serves as Nydus cache, you only need to deploy Manager, Scheduler and Seed Peer.
+When Dragonfly is used as a Nydus cache, only the Manager, Scheduler and Seed Peer need to be deployed.
-Since Nydus will split the file into chunks of about 1MB, it requests to load the file on demand.
+Nydus will split the file into roughly 1MB chunks and load the file on demand.
-Therefore, Seed Peer's HTTP Proxy is used as the cache server of Nydus and P2P is performed internally to reduce return-to-origin requests and return-to-origin bandwidth.
+Therefore, Seed Peer's HTTP proxy is used as Nydus' caching server, And the P2P transmission method is used during the transmission process to reduce return-to-origin requests and return-to-origin bandwidth.
 Please refer to [nydus](../integrations/container-runtime/nydus.md)

 **1.** When `proxy.rules.regex` matches the Nydus repository URL.